Best Michigan Debt Relief, Settlement, and Consolidation Programs

 The process is straightforward for residents of Michigan to start.

 - Start with a free consultation from an IAPDA certified debt counselor.
 Just call (866) 376-9846.
 The counselor will ask you a series of questions and get you a free credit report.

-- The debt counselor will go through each debt relief option that you’re eligible for, reviewing how much you can save on each plan, how fast you can become debt-free, along with the pros and cons of each plan.
+- The debt counselor will go through each debt relief option that you’re eligible for, reviewing how much you can save on each plan, how fast you can become debt-free, along the pros and cons of each plan.

 - You get the power to make a choice based on what suits you best at GoldenFS.org.
 You can choose an affordable monthly payment and how fast you want to become debt-free.

 - You will be sent an agreement via email, where you can electronically get approved within minutes.
 Your counselor will spend approximately 30 minutes going through each page of the agreement, ensuring you understand all of the potential downsides.
 There are many great benefits to all debt relief programs, including saving money, smaller payment, and become debt-free faster.
 However, there are also downsides, and you need to understand all of them, so if any downsides were to occur, you know how they will get handled, and you’ll be able to overcome them, becoming debt-free in the end.

 - Your last step is to do a compliance call with a Michigan debt relief program manager to ensure you understand how the program works (and again, that you know the downsides).
 Following that call, you’ll get approved and locked into one low monthly payment.
 It’s that easy.

 Best Michigan Debt Relief, Settlement, and Consolidation Company

 Here are some of Golden Financial’s decade+ worth of credentials:

 - Certified by the International Association of Professional Debt Arbitrators (IAPDA)